 Infinite loops are not very impressive.
 Most of the time we probably want to avoid them.
 What really makes the for-loop powerful is that we can control how long a loop runs from within the loop itself.

 A program somewhat controlling it's own flow.
 That's the key feature that makes a programming language Turing complete.
 By the way, we don't necessarily need loops for that.
-The same thing can be achieved with recursion, GOTO-statements or a crazy thing called the Y combinator, which is maybe the most primitive concept that can still deliver Turing completeness.
+The same thing can be achieved with recursion, GOTO-statements or a thing called the Y combinator, which is maybe the most primitive concept that can still deliver Turing completeness.